-If an instructor observes a student struggling in class, first take time to meet with the student and determine the issue.
-The instructor may find that he/she can direct the student to the needed resource (tutoring, LRC, etc.); however, an instructor may want to make a referral submission to the Retention Coordinator.
-Notify the student that a referral submission is being made to the Retention Coordinator.
+If a student is struggling in class, first take time to meet with the student and determine the issue.
+The student may benefit from being referred to a resource (tutoring, LRC, etc.); or to the Student Development Coordinator.
+The student must be notified if a referral is submitted to the Student Development Coordinator.